PlayFab/PlayFabGameServer/README.md

 Next create a GameObject under the GameServerContext and call it MySampleManager.
 Add the MySampleManager script to it.
 Now it will be auto-detected.

-One thing to note about launch is that our GameServerContext has a signal that you can subscribe to that notifys all modules that the server has completely loaded.  from launch you can either bind directly to it.
+One thing to note about launch is that our GameServerContext has a signal that you can subscribe to that notifys all modules that the server has completely loaded.
+From launch you can bind directly to it.
 All launch methods are called prior to this signal event firing.

 ##### New Mediator and View
 To create a new Mediator you will need to do a few steps.